-At a Glance - The best of German and Asian research and technical expertise - Nurturing specialist chemical engineers equipped with cuttingedge skills - Joint degree conferred by TUM and NUS - Vast career prospects regionally and worldwide - Apply online at www.tum-asia.edu.sg About TUM & NUS Technical University of Munich (TUM) The Technical University of Munich (TUM) was founded in 1868 and is one of Europe's leading technical universities.
-Serving as an entrepreneurial university that promotes talents and creates value for society, TUM has produced 17 Nobel Prize winners since 1927, most notably Ernst Otto Fischer (Chemistry) and Rudolf Mößbauer (Physics).
+About TUM & NUS Technical University of Munich (TUM) The Technical University of Munich (TUM) was founded in 1868 and is one of Europe's leading technical universities.
+Serving as an entrepreneurial university that promotes talents and creates value for society, TUM has produced 18 Nobel Prize winners since 1927, most notably Ernst Otto Fischer (Chemistry) and Rudolf Mößbauer (Physics).
 Its focus areas are engineering sciences, natural sciences, life sciences, medicine, management and political and social sciences.
 TUM promotes talents with its network of strong partners in research and industry.
 It is represented worldwide with the TUM Asia campus in Singapore, as well as offices in Beijing, Brussels, Cairo, Mumbai, San Francisco and São Paulo.
 In international rankings, TUM regularly places among the best universities in Germany and worldwide.
 It is the only university to have won recognition as a German 'Excellence University' in every round since 2006.

-Technical University of Munich (TUM) Asia Technical University of Munich (TUM) Asia was set up in 2002 as the first academic venture abroad by a German university, blending German academic excellence with industry relevance in Asia.
+Technical University of Munich (TUM) Asia The Technical University of Munich (TUM) Asia was set up in 2002 as the first academic venture abroad by a German university, blending German academic excellence with industry relevance in Asia.
 Its partnerships with top Asian universities and industry leaders combine German engineering with Asian relevance to equip talents for industry and research sectors in the world.
-With the changing needs of the economy, the specialised Master programmes that are offered keep pace with industry needs through an Asian-European perspective.
+With the changing needs of the economy, the specialised master's programmes that are offered keep pace with industry needs through an Asian-European perspective.
 Lecturers and professors hail from as far as Germany to equip students with their rich knowledge and experience.
 National University of Singapore (NUS) Founded in 1905, the National University of Singapore (NUS) is today widely known for its innovative and rigorous education which has nurtured generations of leaders and luminaries across industries, professions and sectors in Singapore and beyond.
 The university's singular focus on talent will be the cornerstone of a truly great university that is dedicated to quality education, influential research and visionary enterprise, in service of country and society.

-NO. university TUM is ranked as the no. 1 University in Germany+ NO. 6 17 Nobel Prize recipients TUM ranked no. 6 in the Global Employability Survey[^] 17 scientists and alumni of TUM have received the Nobel Prize 50 universities TUM is ranked among the world's Top 50 Universities[#] As rated by QS World Ranking 2015 -2019 and Academic Ranki of World Universities (Shanghai ranking) 2011 - 2013, 2016 As ranked in the 2018 & 2019 Global University Employability Ranking by Times Higher Education (THE) As rated I. Times Higher Education (Vield University Employability As rated by Times Higher Education World University Ranking 2020, QS World Ranking 2018 and Academic Ranking of World Universities (Shanghai ranking) 2016 - 2018 Programme Overview Awarded by TUM and NUS, the Master of Science in Industrial Chemistry (MSc in IC) aims to groom future leaders in selected areas of technology.
-It is an enriching postgraduate course for specialist engineers in the pharmaceutical, fine & speciality chemical industries.
+Idustrial Chemist

+Programme Overview

+Jointly awarded by TUM and NUS, the Master of Science in Industrial Chemistry (MSc in IC) aims to groom future leaders for the chemical industry.
+Topics in Catalysis and Petrochemistry, Building and Material Science (or the interdisciplinary combination of both) are available as choices for specialisation.

 Programme Structure and Timeline